edubart/nelua-lang/docs/pages/overview.md

 print(a) -- outputs false
 ```

-This type makes Nelua semantics compatible to Lua, you can use it to make untyped code
+The `any` type makes Nelua semantics compatible to Lua, you can use it to make untyped code
-just like in Lua, however the programmer should know that he pays the price in
+just like in Lua, however know that you pays the price in
 performance, as operations on `any` types generate lots of branches at runtime,
-thus less efficient code.
+thus **less efficient code**.
+{:.alert.alert-info}

+The **any type is poorly supported** at the moment, so please at the moment **avoid using it**.
+Usually you don't want use any types anyway, as they require runtime branching, thus less efficient.
+{:.alert.alert-warning}

 ### Record

-Record store variables in a block of memory (like C structs):
+Record store variables in a block of memory:

 ```nelua
 local Person = @record {